 Back Rest is must

-The study of how the body of an individual behaves during different tasks, the impact of such body behaviour, and research of providing optimal conditions to avoid harm is known as ergonomics.
+The study of how the body of an individual behaves during different tasks, the impact of such body behavior, and research of providing optimal conditions to avoid harm is known as ergonomics.
 Workplace Ergonomics is generally the optimization of the workplace so that the bodily harm is reduced.
-This is achieved by providing proper lighting, ventilation and by providing stuff that places less stress on body.
-In case of computers, it is the chair, desk, computer keyboard and mouse etc.
+This is achieved by providing proper lighting, ventilation and by providing stuff that places less stress on the body.
+In case of computers, it is the chair, desk, computer keyboard, and mouse, etc.

-The most common problem among people working for long time on computers is the lower back pain.
-This generates over time and is hard to treat, making people dependent on pain killers etc.
+The most common problem among people working for a long time on computers is the lower back pain.
+This generates over time and is hard to treat, making people dependent on painkillers, etc.

 If the chair is not designed to provide support to upper and lower back, use small pillows to support the upper back towards shoulders and the lower back.
 Keep the back rested as long as possible.
 If you have to lean forward for some reason, make sure you take breaks and keep on resting your back at regular intervals.

-If the chair has arm rest, use them so that the pressure on shoulders is reduced.
-On chairs without arm rest, the entire pressure is placed on shoulders.
-If you cannot buy a chair with arm rest, you can place your elbows on legs after crossing them.
-But this workaround of crossing legs and placing elbows on the legs can also be dangerous in long run.
+If the chair has an arm-rest, use it so that the pressure on shoulders is reduced.
+On chairs without arm-rest, the entire pressure is placed on shoulders.
+If you cannot buy a chair with arm-rest, you can place your elbows on legs after crossing them.
+But this workaround of crossing legs and placing elbows on the legs can also be dangerous in the long run.
 It is okay for short periods.
-Remember that if you keep the legs crossed (like resting one foot on the knee of other leg), blood flow to the legs will be affected.
+Remember that if you keep the legs crossed (like resting one foot on the knee of another leg), blood flow to the legs will be affected.

 Wrist Rest is important

-If yours is a laptop, it comes with wrist rest on either side of touchpad.
+If yours is a laptop, it comes with wrist rest on either side of the touchpad.
 If you are using regular keyboards, there are many keyboards that are based on ergonomics.
-Microsoft did a research to create keyboards that sense stress level of users.
+Microsoft researched to create keyboards that sense stress level of users.
 Based on the research, Microsoft and many companies such as Logitech, Amkette and others came up with detachable keyboards that can be adjusted to provide rest to wrists while reducing the stress on fingers when typing.